AlexeyMatveev686/office-js-api/Cell/ApiWorksheet/Methods/GetFreezePanes.md

 # GetFreezePanes

-Returns a freezePanes for a current worsheet.
+Returns a freezePanes for a current worksheet.

 ## Syntax